oyegunmen/JanFlight/docs/content/basics.md

 **Carbon Fiber** is the dominant material for performance builds:
 - Extremely high strength-to-weight ratio
 - Stiffness can be tuned by adjusting fiber orientation layers
-- **Does not flex**, frame flex causes propellers to vibrate asynchronously, which confuses the IMU and causes motor overheating
+- Does not flex, frame flex causes propellers to vibrate asynchronously, which confuses the IMU and causes motor overheating

 > Avoid any frame that visibly flexes when you twist the arms.
 A flex-prone frame will result in oscillations that no amount of PID tuning can fix.